vgteam/vg/README.md

 # Map simulated RNA-seq reads using vg mpmap
 vg mpmap -n rna -t 4 -x vg_rna.spliced.xg -g vg_rna.spliced.gcsa -d vg_rna.spliced.dist -f small/x_rna_1.fq -f small/x_rna_2.fq > mpmap.gamp
 ```

+This will produce alignments in the multipath format.
+For more information on the multipath alignment format and `vg mpmap` see [wiki page on mpmap](https://github.com/vgteam/vg/wiki/Multipath-alignments-and-vg-mpmap).
+Running the two commands on the small example data using 4 threads should on most machines take less than a minute.

 ### Command line interface